Oscar Robertson: College career

 Robertson continued to excel while playing for the Cincinnati Bearcats, recording a scoring average of 33.8 points per game, the third-highest in college history.
-In each of his three years, he won the national scoring title, was named an All-American, and was chosen College Player of the Year, while setting 14 NCAA and 19 school records.
+In each of his three years, he won the national scoring title, was named a consensus first-team All-American, and was chosen college player of the year, while setting 14 NCAA and 19 school records.

 Robertson's stellar play led the Bearcats to a 79–9 overall record during his three varsity seasons, including two Final Four appearances; however, a championship eluded Robertson, something that would become a repeated occurrence until late in his professional career.
 When Robertson left college, he was the all-time leading NCAA scorer until fellow Hall-of-Fame player Pete Maravich topped him in 1970.
 Robertson took Cincinnati to national prominence during his time there, but the university's greatest success in basketball took place immediately after his departure, when the team won national titles in 1961 and 1962, missing a third consecutive title in 1963 by just two points.
 He continues to stand atop the Bearcats' record book and the many records he still holds include points in one game at 62 (one of his six games of 50 points or more), career triple-doubles at 10, career rebounds per game at 15.2, and career points at 2,973.

 Robertson had many outstanding individual game performances, including 10 triple-doubles.
 His personal best may have been his line of 45 points, 23 rebounds, and 10 assists against Indiana State in 1959.
 Despite his success on the court, Robertson's college career was soured by racism.
-In those days, Southern university programs such as those of Kentucky, Duke, and North Carolina did not recruit black athletes, and road trips to segregated cities were especially difficult, with Robertson often sleeping in college dorms instead of hotels.
+In those days, Southern university programs such as Kentucky, Duke, and North Carolina did not recruit black athletes, and road trips to segregated cities were especially difficult, with Robertson often sleeping in college dorms instead of hotels.
 Years later, he told The Indianapolis Star: "I'll never forgive them."
-Decades after his college days, Robertson's stellar NCAA career was rewarded by the United States Basketball Writers Association when they renamed the trophy awarded to the NCAA Division I Player of the Year the Oscar Robertson Trophy in 1998.
+Decades after his college days, Robertson's stellar NCAA career was rewarded by the USBWA when they renamed the trophy awarded to the NCAA Division I Player of the Year the Oscar Robertson Trophy in 1998.
 This honor brought the award full circle for Robertson, as he had won the first two awards ever presented.

 1960 Olympics

 After college, Robertson and Jerry West co-captained the 1960 U.S. basketball team at the 1960 Summer Olympics.
 The team, described as the greatest assemblage of basketball talent ever at that point, steamrolled the competition to win the gold medal.
 Robertson was a starting forward along with Purdue's Terry Dischinger, but played point guard as well.
-He was the leading scorer of the team, as the U.S. team won its nine games by a margin of 42.4 points.
+He was the leading scorer of the team, as the U.S. team won its nine games by an average margin of 42.4 points.
 Ten of the twelve college players on the American squad later played in the NBA, including Robertson as well as future Basketball Hall-of-Famers West, Jerry Lucas, and Walt Bellamy.